SajedHamdan09/AidLebanon/README.md

 ## Key features include:
 Backend Features (Spring Boot)
-Aid Center Management: Create, update, delete, and retrieve aid center details.
+Aid Center Management: Create, update, delete, and retrieve aid center details.<br>
-Blog Post Management: Aid centers can create and manage blog posts with titles, content, and images to share updates with their community.
+Blog Post Management: Aid centers can create and manage blog posts with titles, content, and images to share updates with their community.<br>
-RESTful API: Exposes endpoints for seamless interaction with the frontend.
+RESTful API: Exposes endpoints for seamless interaction with the frontend.<br>
-Database Integration: Integrated with a relational database for persistent data storage.
+Database Integration: Integrated with a relational database for persistent data storage.<br>
-Cross-Origin Support: Configured to allow communication with the React frontend.
+Cross-Origin Support: Configured to allow communication with the React frontend.<br>
-Frontend Features (React)
+<br>Frontend Features (React)
-User-Friendly Interface: Simplifies interaction with the aid center and blog post management system.
+User-Friendly Interface: Simplifies interaction with the aid center and blog post management system.<br>
-Dynamic Components: Provides a modern, responsive design for better user experience.
+Dynamic Components: Provides a modern, responsive design for better user experience.<br>
-API Integration: Consumes RESTful APIs exposed by the Spring Boot backend.
+API Integration: Consumes RESTful APIs exposed by the Spring Boot backend.<br>
-This system is ideal for NGOs and organizations to streamline aid distribution, enhance communication, and improve overall coordination.
+This system is ideal for NGOs and organizations to streamline aid distribution, enhance communication, and improve overall coordination.<br>